 Gaineswood National Historic Landmark

-Between 1843 and 1861, Nathan Bryan Whitfield, cotton planter and Renaissance man, transformed a dogtrot cabin into what we know as Gaineswood.
+Between 1843 and 1861, Nathan Bryan Whitfield, cotton planter and Renaissance man, transformed a dogtrot cabin into what we know as Gaineswood in Demoplis, Alabama.
 Whitfield was his own designer, taking ideas from architectural books of the day and from his travels.
-By 1856, Whitfield named the house for George Strother Gaines who owned the original dogtrot cabin around which Whitfield built his house.
-His son Bryan Watkins Whitfield helped in the development of Gaineswood, ordering mantels from Philadelphia, and designing and fabricating the circular observatory known as "The Ring".
-Skilled enslaved and free African-American workers did most of the work on the house, along with itinerant artists.
-John Gibson, who designed stained glass for the US Capitol, designed art glass transoms depicting classical scenes.
+By 1856, Whitfield named the house for George Strother Gaines, who owned the original dogtrot cabin around which Whitfield built his house.
+His son, Bryan Watkins Whitfield, helped develop Gaineswood, ordering mantels from Philadelphia and designing and fabricating the property's circular observatory, known as "The Ring."
+Skilled enslaved and free African American workers did most of the work on the house, along with itinerant artists.
+John Gibson, who had designed stained glass for the U.S. Capitol, designed art glass transoms depicting classical scenes for Gaineswood.